rust-lang/rfcs/text/0000-undisambiguated-expr-generics.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-There's an initial implementation in https://github.com/rust-lang/rust/pull/53511, upon which the implementation can be based.
+An initial implementation is present in https://github.com/rust-lang/rust/pull/53511, upon which the implementation may be based.
 The parser will now attempt to parse generic argument lists without `::`, falling back on attempting to parse a comparison if that fails.

 The feature will initially be gated (e.g. `#![feature(undisambiguated_expr_generics)]`).
 However,